sriram1105-m/HVAC-Indoor-Outdoor-Climate-Pipeline/README.md

 - **Gold Layer:** Joins indoor and outdoor by event_time, computes deltas.
 - **Azure SQL:** Stores final dataset for BI/Reporting.
 - **Logic Apps:** Detects anomalies in real-time and sends alerts.
-- **Master Pipeline:** Orchestrates the entire flow in paralle for indoor and outdoor.
+- **Master Pipeline:** Orchestrates the entire flow in parallel for indoor and outdoor.

 # Architecture (End-to-End Pipeline)